 - Assisting patients in selecting eyeglass lenses and sunglasses

-- Working with patients to select eyeglass frames
+- Working with patients by helping select eyeglass frames

 What are the educational requirements to become an Optician?

-Currently, the educational requirement to become an Optician varies from state to state.
+Currently, the educational requirement of becoming an Optician varies from state to state.
 In some states, Opticians must be licensed by the State's Department of Professional Regulation or a similar entity.
 In other states there are no requirements to become an Optician and licensure is not needed.
-There are also 1 to 2 year degrees offered by many different colleges, junior colleges and universities culminating in an associates degree for those pursuing a more formal educational path.
+There are also 1 to 2 year degrees offered by many different colleges, junior colleges and universities culminating in an associate's degree for those pursuing a more formal educational path.

-Similar to other surgical specialties, during the height of the pandemic many ophthalmologic surgeries were postponed.
+Like other surgical specialties, during the height of the pandemic many ophthalmologic surgeries were postponed.
 When hospitals and surgical centers did open back up, urgent surgeries were prioritized.
 Patients required a negative COVID-19 test result prior to ophthalmology surgery.
-Ophthalmologists and staff required additional personal protective equipment and extra sanitization steps in the operating room.
+Ophthalmologists and staff required additional personal protective equipment and extra sanitization steps in the operating room and examination areas.
 Ophthalmology clinics were particularly affected, with some studies showing that ophthalmology suffered the greatest decline in patient visits compared to other medical specialties.
 Some ophthalmology and optometry clinics were forced to temporarily or even permanently close.
-However as the pandemic continued, ophthalmology and optometry clinics shifted to using telemedicine.
+However as the pandemic continued, reliable content reveals that ophthalmology and optometry clinics shifted to using telemedicine.
 According to one survey published by the American Association of Ophthalmology, over 40% of physician respondents stated that telephone calls were the primary means of conducting patient visits in July of 2020.
-Optometry practices were similarly affected with many practices having up to a 91% decrease in vision exams performed during early 2020.
+Optometry practices and others were similarly affected with many practices having up to a 91% decrease in vision exams performed during early 2020.
 Although patient visits are slowly increasing, their numbers are nowhere near where they were in previous years.

 Optometrists and Ophthalmologists are both doctors that work to treat health conditions that affect the eye and vision.
-The main differences between the two are that an ophthalmologist graduates from medical school and can perform surgery and complicated procedures, while an optometrist graduates from optometry school and mainly perform non surgerical services.
-For routine eye examintations, seeing an Optometrist for care is the correct choice..
+The main Difference between the two are that an ophthalmologist graduates from medical school and can perform surgery and other complicated procedures for eye abnormalities, while an optometrist graduates from optometry school and mainly perform non surgical eye care services.
+For routine healthy eye examinations, seeing an Optometrist for care is the correct choice.